Drexel 5856: Provenance

 The hand-writing is certainly Smith's.

 Rimbault stated that he believed the manuscript to have been copied for Princess Amelia of Great Britain.
 He based this idea on having seen a book "Books in y^{e} closet at Gunnersbury."
 (No contemporary musicologists repeat this assertion.
-Rimbault's findings are occasionally faulty; see Drexel 4180—4185 for examples of his conclusions that are consider doubtful.)
+Rimbault's findings are occasionally faulty; see Drexel 4180—4185 for examples of his conclusions that are considered doubtful.)

 After Rimbault's death in 1876, the manuscript was listed as lot 1366 in the 1877 auction catalog of his estate (the number 1366 can be seen in the upper left corner of the initial leaf).
 The manuscript was one of about 600 lots purchased by Philadelphia-born financier Joseph W. Drexel, who had already amassed a large music library.
 Upon Drexel's death, he bequeathed his music library to The Lenox Library.
 When the Lenox Library merged with the Astor Library to become the New York Public Library, the Drexel Collection became the basis for one of its founding units, the Music Division.
 Today, Drexel 5856 is part of the Drexel Collection in the Music Division, now located at the New York Public Library for the Performing Arts at Lincoln Center.